Apollo 8, the facts do matter

 “On 12 November NASA made its decision public - Apollo 8 would fly a lunar-orbital mission beginning 21 December.” [*3]

-From an unmanned to a manned low Earth orbital flight in May 1968 and then on 12 November it changed to a lunar orbital flight.
-When you read the NASA website you will notice that NASA seemed to be under an enormous time pressure and far behind on schedule.
-They must have thought if we can't make it we just fake it.
-If it is that simple to change a low earth orbital mission into a lunar orbital mission, other leading space agencies would had done a manned lunar orbital mission by now.
-The remarkable thing is that for over 50 years, none of these space agencies have even tried to achieve a manned lunar orbital mission.
-Don't you think that some people are testing your intelligence?
+First it was an unmanned low Earth orbit flight, then it was changed to a manned low Earth orbital flight.
+Finally just six weeks before lift-off, on the 12th of November 1968, it was changed to a lunar orbital flight.
+Within six weeks they had to change all procedures from an Earth orbital mission to a trip around the moon?
+This seems very dodgy.
+If you read the documents from the NASA website it does appear that NASA was under an enormous time pressure and was far behind schedule.
+Perhaps they thought if we can't make it we can just fake it.
+If it is that simple to change a low Earth orbital mission into a lunar orbital mission then other space agencies would had done the same.
+But the most remarkable thing is that for over 50 years none of these space agencies have even tried to achieve a manned lunar orbital mission.
+Don't you think that NASA is testing your intelligence?

 Warnings from Russia,

-The statement about high solar activity made by the Russian Dr Petrow as reported on the 23 December 1968 in the Dutch newspapers, was also reported by a US corespondent in Moscow.
-Who echoed the concerned during the live CBS Apollo 8 broadcast with Walter Cronkite as host.
+A statement about high solar activity made by the Russian scientist Dr Petrow was reported in a Dutch newspaper on the 23rd of December 1968.
+It was also reported by a US corespondent in Moscow, who echoed the concerns of Dr Petrow during the live CBS Apollo 8 broadcast with Walter Cronkite as host.

 Warnings from The United Kingdom,

-Astronomer Sir Bernard Lovell spoke out against the stupid idea to sent Apollo 8 to the moon.
-Here is the Dutch version of what Sir Bernard Lovell did say, published 21 December 1969.
+Astronomer Sir Bernard Lovell spoke out against the stupid idea to send Apollo 8 to the moon.
+Here is a translation of a Dutch newspaper article published on the 21st of December 1969.

 LONDON, Nov.
-(AFP) - The director of the British radio observatory in Jodrell Bank, Slr Bernard Lovell, sharply condemned the planned journey to the moon of three spacemen with the Apollo-8 and called it "utterly absurd."
-In an interview with the London newspaper "Evening News" he stated that "there is a great chance that the three astronauts never return to earth, or when they do, find the dead.
-When the Apollo-8 returns to earth, it is operated at a speed of 40,000 km per hour.
-The return happens that no human being can survive with a rapid atmosphere.
-"Lovell had previously stated that the Russians have solved the issue of return to earth by a method of reflections from the higher layers of the atmosphere, like with the Zond 6 has happened.
-He added that the Russians are very cautious with their manned space flights."[*6]
+(AFP) - The director of the British radio observatory in Jodrell Bank, Sir Bernard Lovell, sharply condemned the planned journey to the moon of three spacemen on board Apollo 8, by calling it "utterly absurd."
+In an interview with the London newspaper "Evening News" he stated that there is a big chance that the three astronauts never return to earth, or even if they do, they will die when they reenter earth's atmosphere, at that time it is operating with a speed of 40,000 km per hour.
+No human being can survive this he said.

-A few days after the news article was published Sir Bernard Lovell was bullied during a live CBS Apollo 8 broadcast hosted by Walter Cronkite and John Glenn.
-Sir Bernard Lovell quickly retracted his words, but you can see that he is not comfortable at all with the whole situation.
-John Glenn however keeps bulling Bernard Lovell, until the live connection with the UK is abruptly disconnected.
+A few days after the news article was published Sir Bernard Lovell appeared on a live CBS Apollo 8 broadcast hosted by Walter Cronkite and astronaut John Glenn (see video below).
+During this broadcast Sir Bernard Lovell was bullied into retracting his words, although you can see that he is not comfortable at all with the whole situation.
+John Glenn continued with his questioning of Bernard Lovell until the live connection with the UK was abruptly cut off.

 Warnings from Poland,

-Prof. Piotrowski and Prof. dr. Paczkowski warned that the Apollo 8 austronauts would be at great risk.
+Polish Professors Piotrowski and Paczkowski warned that the Apollo 8 astronauts would be at great risk.

-WARSAW - Two Polish scholars have expressed their opinion that, for non-scientific reasons, America is going to undertake its flight around the moon too early, so that the three astronauts are at risk.
-The criticism comes from Prof. Piotrowski, head of the space research committee of the Polish Academy of Sciences and Prof. dr. Paczkowski, the chairman of the space commission." [*7]
+WARSAW - Two Polish scholars have stated that in their opinion the Apollo 8 flight has no scientific purpose, also they say that the flight around the moon is too early and therefore the three astronauts are at risk.
+The criticism comes from Prof. Piotrowski, head of the space research committee of the Polish Academy of Sciences and Prof. Paczkowski, chairman of the space commission. [*7]

 Warnings from United States,

-During the CBS live coverage of Apollo 8 the Chief of WCBS Gordon Barnes speaks about his concerns live on TV, again hosted by Walter Cronkite.
-The critical qiestion from Gordon Barnes echoed the worries of British scientist Sir Bernard Lovell.
-When you watch the video you can see that Cronkite is not amused by the critical questions of the Chief weatherman from CBS.
+During the CBS live coverage of Apollo 8 the Chief of WCBS, Gordon Barnes, spoke about his concerns (once again hosted by Walter Cronkite).
+The question from Gordon Barnes echoed the concerns of British scientist Sir Bernard Lovell.
+If you watch the video you can see that Cronkite is unimpressed by the critical questions.

-It seems strange indeed, the second manned Apollo flight, that was planned as a unmanned low earth orbital mission, is going straight for Lunar orbit.
-Never there was an unmanned test flight to test the Apollo space craft on the way to the moon or in Lunar orbital.
-Apollo 8 seems more a test to see how the world would react to a fake lunar orbit mission.
-No space agency would send their second ever (Apollo 8) manned mission to the moon and back.
-If it was that easy the Russians and other space nations would all have orbited the moon by now with astronauts.
-One thing becomes blatant clear after reading this article, NASA faked it because they couldn't make it.
+It seems strange indeed.
+Apollo 8 was only the second manned Apollo flight and it went straight for Lunar orbit.
+There was never even an unmanned flight to test how the Apollo spacecraft would behave on the trip to the moon and in Lunar orbit.
+Apollo 8 seemed like a test itself, a test to see how the world would react to a fake lunar mission.
+No space agency would send their second manned mission to the moon and back.
+If it was that easy the Russians and other space nations would all have orbited the moon by with astronauts by now.